Who We Are

 By Deborah Jahn, President, Town Oaks Association

 The Field Regina Northrop residential neighborhood contains mostly small single-family houses built before 1940.
 However, in the center of Regina is the Town Oaks townhome complex, located in a two-square-block area bounded by 43rd and 44th Streets and 3rd and 4th Avenues South.
 This is the largest housing complex in the neighborhood, with 112 townhomes.
 Built in the 1970s, it is also Minneapolis’ first moderate-price townhouse development.
 Each Town Oaks unit has 1,178 square feet of space on the first and second floors, in addition to a full basement.
 About 10% of the units have two bedrooms while the rest have three bedrooms.
 Each unit also has a private patio, two-story foyer, and an open stairway between levels.
 A special feature of the property is the large green space with mature trees in the middle of the complex.
-All owners are members of the Town Oaks Association and pay a monthly assessment to receive services such as maintenance of the buildings’ exterior and parking lots, lawn care, snow removal, etc. Currently 85% of the units are owner-occupied and 15% are rentals.
+All owners are members of the Town Oaks Association and pay a monthly assessment to receive services such as maintenance of the buildings’ exterior and parking lots, lawn care, snow removal, etc. Nearly all Town Oaks units are owner occupied; since 2011, new owners who purchase a unit are not allowed to rent it.

 A controversial beginning